1425

 A memorandum dated 3 March 1425 listed council members pledging loans to the king for his ‘great necessities,’ with the usual provisions for repayment:

-Bishops Kemp, Morgan, and Wakering (a month before his death) loaned 500 marks each.
+Bishops Kemp, Morgan, and Wakering (a month before his death) 500 marks each.

-Lords Hungerford, Tiptoft, Cromwell, and Scrope loaned 500 marks each.
+Lords Hungerford, Tiptoft, Cromwell, and Scrope 500 marks each.

 The Duke of Bedford’s legal representative in England contributed 250 marks.